isomerpages/imda-tradetrust/_solutions/Use Case/Transferable Documents.md

 Bill of Lading (eBL) is issued by the Carrier for ocean cargo facilitation.</p>
 <p>In a typical trade finance use case, exporter uses negotiating bank for
 documents presentation; while importer uses issuing bank for capital provision and documents release.
-The eBL is issued and transferred from one party to another for capital provision and cargo movement.</p>
+The eBL is issued and title transferred from one party to another for capital provision and cargo movement.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Transferable Document Interoperability" src="/images/Transferable_Doc_Use_Case.png">